Straight to the Point

 Is a gooseneck kettle worth it?

 While they're designed specifically for controlling the flow rate of water for pourover coffee, gooseneck kettles can also be used for any electric kettle task.
 They might be a little more expensive than a standard electric kettle, but if you plan on making a lot of pourover coffee, it's worth investing in a good gooseneck kettle as it also can work for other hot water applications.

 Is a gooseneck kettle good for tea?

-  Yes, you can certainly use a gooseneck kettle to pour hot water to make tea.
+Yes, you can certainly use a gooseneck kettle for hot water for tea.
 As we mentioned above, different loose leaf teas sometimes require different water temps, and gooseneck kettles often offer varying temperature options.

 Does a gooseneck kettle whistle?